CHANNEL SWIM INFORMATION SHEET

 You have a "Duty of Care" to yourself and your team to be as 'best prepared' as possible and understand the task you are taking on.

-You check the availability of CS&PF / CS&PS pilots and reserve places by going to the pilots direct, the organisations offices do not ave any involvement with the swim reservation process.
+You can check the availability of CS&PF / CS&PS pilots and reserve places with them by going to the pilots directly.

 For our escort vessels see the "Pilots & Escort boats" pages and the "Contact Us" pages.

-Your pilots swim contract is an agreement between you and the pilot.
-The pilots all run the own businesses.
+Your pilots swim contract is an agreement between you and the pilot, no other 3rd parties are involved.

 You should keep a copy of everything in a personal file for future reference.
 Always keep a copy of the pilot contract and the CS&PF registration information plus any medical forms.